qlik-oss/core-using-licenses/README.md

 The `yml` file contains an address parameter: `-S LicenseServiceUrl=http://licenses:9200`.
 This tells Qlik Associative Engine where to find the licenses service.

-The `yml` file also contains two environment variables: `LICENSES_SERIAL_NBR` and `LICENSES_CONTROL_NBR`.
-You need to replace these variables with your license serial number and license control number.
+The `yml` file also contains an environment variable `LICENSE_KEY`.
+This variable should be set to your license key.
 You also need to specify your cost per session and your total license time as specified in your license on line [74 and 75](https://github.com/qlik-oss/core-using-licenses/blob/26c32f497c0973f69ad6122ffa2bdd0ce6e4b531/test/with_license_test.go#L74) in the file `test/with_license_test.go`

 To start it, run the following command: